frederic-perez/AmE-dictionary/data/dictionary.md

 __litterbug__ _n_ _informal_ One who litters public areas with trash.
 __Little Boy__ _n_
 __live large__ _idiom_ (living large) To have a luxurious lifestyle.
 The term sometimes implies that such a lifestyle will be temporary.
+__live like a king__ _idiom_ (living like kings) To have a luxurious lifestyle, in which one’s every need or desire is satisfied.
+Typically said of or by a man. _The cost of living is so much lower in Spain that we could live like kings there._
 __live up to (someone’s) expectations__ _idiom_ :two: To be as good as or have the qualities that someone predicted, expected, or hoped for. _I’m so excited for the latest movie in the series—I hope it lives up to my expectations!_
 __live wire__
 __livelihood__ _n_ :dart::three: (livelihoods) Occupation or employment.